lithops-cloud/lithops/docs/functions.md

-# PyWren Functions and Parameters
+# Lithops Functions and Parameters

 This document describes how to invoke functions based on the *iterdata* variable.
-In this sense, PyWren for IBM Cloud allows to send either *args* or *kwargs* in the function invocation.
+In this sense, Lithops for IBM Cloud allows to send either *args* or *kwargs* in the function invocation.

 ## Single function invocation using the call_async() method.
 You can send multiple parameters to a single call function writing them into a list.
 The parameters will be mapped in